Salim121472/first-project-demo/README.md

 # first-project-demo
-this is a demo for learning github work
+this is a demo for learning github work.